bogdanrbucur/task-tracker/README.md

 - 1.5.0 - Added email outbox and email worker for improved email reliability
 - 1.5.1 - Refactored logging functions
 - 1.5.2 - Idempotency for emails
+- 1.5.3 - Clear the toast URL params after the toast is shown